yifax/IBID/README.md

 [![Demo Video](/Src/Demo3.png)](https://www.youtube.com/watch?v=NX05F57GPa4)

-## Final Stage: Combine 3 Parts Together
+## Conclusion: Combine 3 Parts Together
 We combine all three parts above together to make our final demo.
 In this demo, we use voice to activate the leading car(Master).
-When leading car moves, it trigers the following algorithm, which guide the following car(Slave) to follow behind but keep a safe distance.
+When leading car moves, it trigers the following algorithm, which guide the following car(Slave) to follow behind but keep a safe distance basing on the information acquired by both the RSSI system and the sensor system.

 ### Demo
 [![Demo Video](/Src/Demo4.png)](https://www.youtube.com/watch?v=pV74apRyUJk)

+### Summary
+Although we don't have enough funding/support to make a test on real vehicles, we believed that our trial is still meaningful and prospective.
+The Arduino-Raspberry Pi intelligent car system can be regarded as a simulation of what might happen in the future.
+Currently, we mainly rely on cheap ultrasonic and IR sensors, but the same idea can be realized on Tesla sedan, which should be equipped with much more precise radars for similar purposes.
+Now we use Bluetooth iBeacons to build an indoor positioning system.
+When it goes to the outdoor, we can simply change the source to be GPS satellites while keeping the original positioning algorithm structures.
+What we did was not playing with toy cars, but a low-cost prototype model for the future way of transportation system.